ahrenberg/split_nlogo_experiment/README.md

 ### Start script templating functionality

-Computing clusters usually have a queuing mechanism where some command script is run in order to commit a job.
-If the BehaviorSpace experiment result in a large number of simulations this can be a very tedious process if one needs an individual script for each simulation.
+Computing clusters usually have a queuing mechanism where some job script is submitted in order to run a job.
+If the BehaviorSpace experiment results in a large number of simulations, this can be a very tedious process if one needs an individual script for each simulation.

-`split_nlogo_experiment` has a very basic templating mechanism that may be used to produce an additional file with each simulation XML file.
+`split_nlogo_experiment` has a very basic templating mechanism that may be used to produce a single job-array script which deals with every simulation XML file.
 The option `--create_script` takes a file name as parameter.
 This file is read and a specialized version having key names replaced with current values are saved for each XML file.
 Allowed keys are:

 * `{model}`
   * The value of the parameter nlogofile.